peninha/memoravel/README.md

 ## Documentation

-Full documentation for all methods and classes can be found at the [official documentation site](https://memoravel.readthedocs.io/en/latest/memoravel.html#memoravel.Memoravel).
+Full documentation for all methods and classes can be found at the [official documentation site](#) (placeholder link for now).
 You can also refer to the docstrings in the code for quick explanations.

 ## Contributing